charlesreid1/csc-143/11_JavaCollections/worksheet4solution/README.md

 compute the distance between two points given their longitude and latitude values.

-The source of this code is Reges & Stepp, "Building Java Programs" (3rd Edition), Chapter 6.
+This class's source code is available in the textbook by Reges & Stepp, "Building Java Programs" (3rd Edition), Chapter 6.
+It is also available on the authors' web page.

+This code calls the ZipLookup class directly, without requiring any modification.